kolmoblocks/docs/content/documentation/whitepaper.md

 render = lambda : "AB"*3 + "F"
 ```

 Sending data as programs that output the target block is the key idea behind the kolmoblocks.
-Just like in the contrieved example above, the consumers run kolmoblocks in a dedicated sandboxed environment to retrieve the target block and validate its authenticity by comparing the hash.
+Just like in the contrived example above, the consumers run kolmoblocks in a dedicated sandboxed environment to retrieve the target block and validate its authenticity by comparing the hash.

 Now consider distributing the block **F3025:** ”ABABABF-FBABABA”.
-The following script takes the block **CC646** as a dependancy block and outputs the target block **F3025:**
+The following script takes the block **CC646** as a dependency block and outputs the target block **F3025:**

 ```python
 # kolmoblock